Oops, your email wasn't received? It can happen to the best of us, thankfully in 99.99% of cases, this can be resolved fairly easily.

 We've compiled the following steps in order of things you can do yourself to getting assistance from your IT team to troubleshoot further so you can get back on your marketing bike!

-And / or the Spam folder of your email client.
+Check the junk and / or spam folder of your email client.
 Sometimes your email client won't like the content of the email that you're sending, and it can be something as simple as not enough text compared to images.

-- Minimize the number of links in your email (to one link only).
+- Minimise the number of links in your email (to one link only).

-- Personalize your email to include the readers name.
+- Personalise your email to include the readers name.

 - Do you have Outlook.com / hotmail.com contacts who consistently don't open your emails?
 Stop sending to them.

 - If you consistently get complaints in your reports, start using a double-opt in process where people confirm that they want to receive emails from you.

 Are you sending to your company email and also using a company email as your sender email address?
 If so, this could be stopping emails from being delivered to you.

 Some companies have security settings that prevent a third party system from sending you emails on your company's behalf.

 A simply way to test this is to send the email to your personal email address (Gmail or Outlook.com) and see if it comes through or try changing the from address to a personal email, then re-sending to your company email address, can help to narrow down if this is the issue.